 ×

-Open app
+Open the way app

 Ever heard of parked car insurance?
 Let us show you an example.
 Everything in your day seems normal until you step towards your parked car.
 Depending on the type of person you are, the scream would be internal or external.
 You would not be a happy camper seeing a fender bender or damage to your car that happened while it parked during the night

-The damage could be anything from a minimal scratch to a total loss depending on how it happened.
+The damage could be anything from a minimal scratch to a total loss, depending on how it happened.
 Yes, some of us have surveillance cameras or live in a neighborhood with some kind of CCTV cameras installed somewhere, which could help you understand how that happened.
-You can try pinching yourself to see if this is not a nightmare, and if you don’t wake up – accept that this is actually happening!
+You can try pinching yourself to see if this is not a nightmare, and if you don’t wake up, accept that this is actually happening!
 So, what’s next?

 Shouting into thin air, ‘Oh, my goodness!
 Someone hit my parked car!‘ will get you nowhere.
 The important thing is what to do when someone hits your parked car.
 We can help you find a solution to this problem.
-The first thing you should do if someone hits your parked car is to call the police so they can investigate and file an accident report.
+The first thing you should do if someone hits your parked car is to call the police so they can investigate later file an accident report.
 If your policy has collision coverage or uninsured motorist coverage, you should contact your insurance agent to begin the claims process.
 Your car insurance company will be able to assist in covering the damage to your car.
 The hit and run of a parked car is a serious crime.

-Filing a Claim for Insurance Right?
+Filing a Claim for Insurance Rights?

 Should I Contact the Police?